Search engine is loading. Please wait…

 Are there toll roads in Chile?

 Yes.
 Chile has toll roads on major intercity routes, and Santiago also uses electronic urban tolling systems known as TAG on several highways.
-Ask your rental provider how toll payments are handled for your vehicle, including any service fee or post-rental billing.
+Ask your rental provider how toll payments are handled, including any service fee or post-rental billing.

 What fuel is available in Chile?

 Unleaded petrol is commonly called bencina, and diesel is widely available.
-Fuel stations are easy to find around cities and major roads, but in remote regions, it is wise to refuel before your tank gets low.
+Fuel stations are easy to find around cities and major roads, but in remote regions, it is wise to refuel whenever you can.

 Is it safe to drive in Chile?